-Select any event in the Event Analysis report and click Details to display the Event Details.
-You see the Drill to Diagnostics icon located next to a TransactionVision host.
+- 1 Select any event in the Event Analysis report and click Details to display the Event Details. - 2 Click the Drill to Diagnostics button located next to a TransactionVision host.

-Click this button and the Diagnostics UI opens with the Hosts view displayed.
+The Diagnostics UI opens with the Hosts view displayed.
 The TransactionVision host is selected, data for the host is shown in the graph, and metrics for the host are displayed in the details pane.
 This is useful for troubleshooting as you see system metrics and can identify if the problem is a system issue.